 Each Friday evening a different fun Maui town has a street party with live

 music, shows and exhibits, and food vendors.
-The first Friday of the
+The first Friday of the month it's

 WHALE LECTURES AND FILMS

 The Ocean Science Discovery Center is run by the Pacific Whale

 Foundation in the Maalaea Harbor Village, the shopping center adjacent to

 the aquarium.
 Call 1-800-942-5311 for the current schedule of free lectures.